-Threshold Question: Whether to allow a VRET in Phase 2?
+VII.
+Analysis of Threshold Question: Whether to allow a VRET in Phase 2?

-Given the many public policy issues in each statutory factor discussed above that should be resolved through VRET conditions, the Commission must decide whether it is reasonable and in the public interest to allow utilities to offer a VRET in the first place.
-As used in Section 3(2) of HB 4126, Staff's counsel advises that the meaning of the phrase "is reasonable and in the public interest" is informed by the five factors set forth in Section 3(2)(a)-(e).
-In Phase 2, the Commission will need to weigh these five factors and conclude whether it is reasonable and in the public interest:
+The statute requires the Commission to decide the answer to the threshold question: whether, and under what conditions, it is reasonable and in the public interest to allow electric companies to provide voluntary renewable energy tariffs to non-residential customers.
+Given the public policy issues in each statutory factor discussed above that should be resolved through VRET conditions, the Commission must decide whether it is reasonable and in the public interest to allow utilities to offer a VRET at all.
+As used in Section 3(2) of HB 4126, Staff's counsel advises that the meaning of the phrase "is reasonable and in the public interest" is informed by the five statutory factors set forth in Section 3(2)(a)-(e).18